Moringa For Weight Loss

 Like many other natural ingredients, moringa is also in the race for weight loss super foods.
 But can moringa help you lose weight?
 Well, right now, moringa is very hot with nutritionists.
 It is said that moringa can aid weight loss in many ways.
 Moringa leaf powder, moringa capsules and moringa extract are found in many weight loss supplements, while moringa tea is said to be a slimmer’s drink.

 Let’s figure out what works in favor of moringa for weight loss.

 Has Anti-Obesity Action

 It is actually possible to lose weight with moringa if we go by this 2014 study.
 The weight-loss potential of moringa or moringa oleifera leaves was examined on rats with high-fat-diet-induced obesity.
-After 49 days of treatment with moringa leaves extract, the rats showed significant change in their body weight, organ weight and cholesterol levels.
+After 49 days of treatment with moringa leaves extract, the rats showed a significant change in their body weight, organ weight, and cholesterol levels.
 Their body temperatures also increased, proving a thermogenic effect of the extract, which is helpful in increasing the body’s metabolic rate.

 Obese and overweight individuals often report high cholesterol levels.
 It’s a vicious cycle –high cholesterol leads to obesity and obesity leads to high cholesterol.
 According to a study, the crude leaf extract of moringa showed cholesterol-lowering activity.
-Consumption of the extract along with a high-fat diet decreased the high-fat-diet-induced increases in serum, liver and kidney-cholesterol levels by 14.35 percent, 6.40 percent and 11.09 percent respectively.
+Consumption of the extract along with a high-fat diet decreased the high-fat-diet-induced increases in serum, liver and kidney-cholesterol levels by 14.35 percent, 6.40 percent, and 11.09 percent respectively.